kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 The code structure of a custom plugin JavaScript file include two important classes: Kaltura plugin wrapper and plugin manager definitions.

 When creating a new custom plugin, begin by wrapping your plugin code inside the plugin wrapper.
-The wrapper takes care of injecting your plugin code to the player during player initialization.
+The wrapper takes care of injecting your plugin code to the Player during Player initialization.

-You use the player's plugin manager to register your plugin, defining your plugin name (always use camelCase naming, no spaces nor underscores) and base class:
+You use the Player's plugin manager to register your plugin, defining your plugin name (always use camelCase naming, no spaces nor underscores) and base class:

 ```javascript
 mw.kalturaPluginWrapper(function(){